How to Claim Lost Wages from a Car Accident

-Simply put, lost wages are the wages you would have earned by going to work had you not been injured.
-For example, if injuries from a car accident make it so you miss two weeks of work without pay, lost wages would be the money you would have earned by working for those two weeks.
-If your injuries are more severe and require a longer recovery (such as several months), your lost wages from a car accident are still available and would be calculated from the time of your injury to the time you can return to work.
+Lost wages are the wages you would have earned from work if you weren’t too injured to perform your normal duties.
+For example, if injuries from a car accident cause you to miss two weeks of work without pay, lost wages would be equivalent to the money you would have earned by working for those two weeks.

 Who Pays for Lost Wages in a Car Accident?

-Proving your lost wages from a car accident is generally simple.
-You will typically need:
+Proving your lost wages from a car accident typically involves:

-- A letter from your doctor—this letter describes your injuries and your treatment/recovery process.
-This letter details how your injuries prevented you from working.
+- A letter from your doctor describing your injuries, recovery process, and how your injuries prevented you from working.

-- A letter from your employer—this letter is to verify that you did indeed miss work because of your injuries.
-You will also need proof of your salary or hourly wage (usually in the form of a pay stub).
+- A letter from your employer to verify that you missed work because of your injuries.
+You will also need proof of your salary or hourly wage, usually in the form of a pay stub.

 How to File a Claim

-- Make a request to the other driver’s insurance company – In the event the other party is at fault you would make your claim for lost wages with the other driver’s insurance company which is why it is important to exchange insurance information at the time of an accident.
+- Make a request to the other driver’s insurance company: If the other party is at fault, make your claim for lost wages with the other driver’s insurance company.
+This is why it’s important to exchange insurance information at the time of an accident.

-The demand package is a critical component in making your claim for lost wages.
-You can think of the demand package as the compilation of documents that will substantiate your claim for lost wages.
-This means it can include such items as medical bills, documents that illustrate your injuries, and documentation of your time off of work that has resulted in wage loss.
+A key part of making a claim, the demand package, refers to the compilation of documents substantiating your claim for lost wages.
+It may include items such as medical bills, documents that evidence your injuries, and documentation of your time off of work that has resulted in wage loss.

 Along with the volumes of information that will support your claim, the demand package also includes a demand letter.
-The demand letter is clear communication that outlines how the victim was injured, the reasons the other party was at fault, the extent of your injuries, proposes a settlement, and shares that if the settlement is not reached that the next step would be to speak with an attorney for possibly filing a lawsuit.
+The demand letter clearly outlines how injuries occurred, why the other party is at fault and the extent of your injuries.
+It also proposes a settlement and next steps, such as speaking to an attorney, if you don’t reach a settlement.